 The horned grebe breeds in western Canada, except in the bitterly cold north.
-They migrate to the northern United States in winter to the Atlantic coast, the Gulf Coast, and also down to California on the Pacific coast.
+They migrate to the northern United States in winter to the Atlantic coast, the Gulf Coast, and California on the Pacific coast.

 The red-necked grebe gets its name from its distinctive rust-red neck.
-They have a black cap, and silver face in summer.
-However, in winter, their neck becomes dusky and their face becomes whitish.
+They have a black cap and a silver face in summer.
+However, in winter, their neck becomes dusky, and their face becomes whitish.

 The red-necked grebe is a medium-sized grebe measuring 15 1/2 inches (40-46 cm).
 They have a large yellowish bill that is straight or downcurved and tapers to a point.

-They can be found around marshes, slow-moving rivers, and lakes with emergent vegetation in summer, but in winter they can be found around inshore saltwater coastal regions sometimes many miles inshore.
+They can be found around marshes, slow-moving rivers, and lakes with emergent vegetation in summer.
+Still, in winter, they can be found around inshore saltwater coastal regions, sometimes many miles inshore.

-The red-necked grebe can be found from Alaska to the Great Lakes, and down to the United States border.
-During winter, they may migrate to the Atlantic coast, and can also be found on the Pacific coast down to California.
+The red-necked grebe can be found from Alaska to the Great Lakes and down to the United States border.
+During winter, they may migrate to the Atlantic coast and be found on the Pacific coast down to California.